chopfitzroy/dotfiles-experiment/README.md

 - [yadm](https://yadm.io/)
 - [dotbot](https://github.com/anishathalye/dotbot)

+Note, if you are interested in how [vcsh](https://github.com/RichiH/vcsh) works under the hood I highly recommend reading [The best way to store your dotfiles: A bare Git repository](https://www.atlassian.com/git/tutorials/dotfiles).
 ### Command line ⚡

 There are a large number of command line tools being developed by the open source community.
 Below is a list of all of the tools I have chosen to include in these dotfiles.